biod/BioD/README.md

 * [The D Cookbook](https://www.amazon.com/D-Cookbook-Adam-D-Ruppe/dp/1783287217) by Adam D. Ruppe

 ## Current development
-Our aim is to provide several modules to work with biological datasets.
+Our aim is to provide a set of D  modules to manipulate and work with biological datasets.
-BioD provides modules for manipulating  high throughput data formats by provifing fast and easy to use native BAM file reader and writer with ability to Iterate a BAM file a read at a time,a nucleotide at a time (pileup) or via a sliding window.
+BioD provides modules for manipulating high throughput data formats by provifing fast and easy to use native BAM file reader and writer with ability to iterate a BAM file a read at a time,a nucleotide at a time (pileup) or via a sliding window.

 ## Install